 Child Support Modification FAQ

-The existing child support order seems really unfair to me - can I change it?
-If so, how ?
+Q: The existing child support order seems really unfair to me, can I change it?

-If, as it often happens, you and the child's other parent cannot agree on child support, you have to request a hearing in front of a judge where you will both be allowed to make arguments about your proposed modification of child support.
-In general, family law does not allow for judicial modification of child support unless one parent or the other can show a change in their circumstances that necessitates the modification.
-Divorce can be a messy ordeal, and judges take great care to ensure that children aren't harmed by the process.
-This is why the law favors keeping child support orders stable and does not allow modification at a whim.
+If, as it often happens, you and your child's other parent can’t agree on child support, you have to request a hearing in front of a judge where you will both be allowed to make arguments about your proposed modification of child support.
+In general, family law doesn’t allow for child support modification unless at least one parent can show a change in his or her circumstances that makes the modification necessary.

-Even so, modifications are granted on occasion and these changes can either be permanent or temporary, depending on the circumstances.
-Temporary modifications of child support can be granted due to temporary situationa such as a child's medical emergency, the temporary loss of employment by one parent, or a medical emergency of one parent.
+Yes, modifications can either be permanent or temporary, depending on the circumstances.
+Temporary modifications of child support can be granted due to temporary situations such as a child's medical emergency, the temporary loss of employment by one parent, or a medical emergency of one parent.
 A temporary modification of child support can also be associated with a temporary change of child custody if one parent must be in the hospital for an extended period.

 A permanent modification of child support arrangements is generally granted when one parent's position changes in a permanent manner.
 For instance, if one parent remarries, this increases his or her respective income which could in turn increase his or her monthly child support payments.
 Other examples of situations that could result in permanent modification of child support orders include changes in family law regarding child support, a permanent disability of one parent, the needs of the child, or a job change of one parent.

-There is.
+Yes, there is.
 Some judges include a Cost of Living Adjustment (COLA) clause in all of the child support orders they issue.
 These clauses make it so the child support payments change each year in accord with the increase or decrease of the annual cost of living.
-This amount is normally determined by an economic indicator.
-If a COLA clause is included in your child support order, you do not need to go before a judge in order to modify the payment amount based on an increase or decrease in the cost of living.
+This amount is normally determined by an economic indicator, like the Consumer Price Index.
+If a COLA clause is included in your child support order, you don’t need to go before a judge in order to modify the payment amount based on an increase or decrease in the cost of living.